martinbean/eloquent-single-state-marking-store/README.md

 # Eloquent single state marking store for Symfony Workflow

 ## Licence
-This is open-sourced software licensed under the [MIT license][LICENSE].
+This is open-sourced software licensed under the [MIT license](LICENSE.md).